There is a lot of talk about the homeless crisis in America. I don’t have all of the answers but I DO have some ideas.

 Imagine if we were to add a workshop for wood and metal training as well as a place for crafting.
 Just imagine what those newly unfrantic minds could create!

 An Overview of what the village would look like and then a detailed discussion to follow:

 I see a transitional village as a very large piece of land surrounded by a fence (to keep the inhabitants safe from Coyotes, Foxes, Wolves, Javelinas, wild donkeys and horses as well as other critters of the night).
 Inside this fence would be many spaces with varying sizes where there is a 10×10 cement building on each lot which will serve as a shower, commode, sink, and charging station (Solar energy via a solar panel on the roof) and electronic storage area (for the solar system).
 The rest of the space would be for personal use.
-Some lots may be large enough to park a vehicle on or an RV or even to put up a tent or two if so desired.
 As a revision, I believe the shower should be a small extension out the back of the 10×10 accessible by a doorway to keep mold and other humidity issues out of the main area.

 I further see a complete common kitchen and eating area where meals are prepared in a cafeteria type style for everyone to enjoy and many outdoor picnic tables.
 This area could also house a small library and a board game area.
 It would be great to have this area with lots of small trees and a nice walking path and personal space areas. this could also be a family visiting area if a larger space is needed.
 In warmer climes this could be an open type area whereby the walls are 3 ft high and then the rest is a screened in room with a palapa style roof.
 This is very Mexican traditional.